h15200/notes/cookies, OAuth, JWT, security.md

 ## Security

-Cross-Site Scripting (XSS)
+- Cross-Site Scripting (XSS)
-A hacker can inject a harmful <script/> tag and manipulate javascript.
+- A hacker can inject a harmful `script` tag and manipulate javascript.

-You can easily access cookies by `document.cookie` if you DO NOT have httpOnly: true in the cookie setter.
+- You can easily access cookies by `document.cookie` if you DO NOT have httpOnly: true in the cookie setter.

-ALWAYS add httpOnly: true in the initial Set Cookie in the server for data that JS does not need.
+- ALWAYS add httpOnly: true in the initial Set Cookie in the server for data that JS does not need.

 ## localStorage

-An alternative to cookies.
+- An alternative to cookies.
-Arbitrary key-value store for the browser (a mini-database) Can only use strings for both the key and value.
+- Arbitrary key-value store for the browser (a mini-database)
+- Can only use strings for both the key and value.
-Each domain has its own storage
+- Each domain has its own storage
-5 MB available as opposed to 4KB for cookies
+- 5 MB available as opposed to 4KB for cookies

-methods:

-localStorage.set(key, value);

-Must be created, expired, and sent manually.
+- Must be created, expired, and sent manually.
-Local storage will last forever unless you remove it.
+- Local storage will last forever unless you remove it.

-Can be used to hold state in a non-SPA that doesn't need to be sent to the server.
+- Can be used to hold state in a non-SPA that doesn't need to be sent to the server.

 ## Coookies vs localStorage

-If you don't need the info inside the server or the database and it's only used in the front end, better to use localStorage.
+- If you don't need the info inside the server or the database and it's only used in the front end, better to use localStorage.

-If the server or the database needs the info, better to use cookies as the req.body will automatically send cookies back.
+- If the server or the database needs the info, better to use cookies as the req.body will automatically send cookies back.

 ## Never store passwords as cleartext

-Cleartext or plaintext means not encrypted (humanly readable) Ciphertext is encrypted
+- Cleartext or plaintext means not encrypted (humanly readable)
+- Ciphertext is encrypted

-ALWAYS store passwords as ciphertext.
+- ALWAYS store passwords as ciphertext.

-Standard practice is to encrypt passwords stored in your database.
+- Standard practice is to encrypt passwords stored in your database.

 ## Known hashing algorithms